 In Part 1, we discussed some of the reasons that banks, etc., cancel processing agreements and terminate merchant accounts.
-In Part 2, we will look at some signs that your account is in danger of being closed, and what to do in the event that it actually is closed.
+In What To Do If Your Merchant Account Is Closed (Part 2), we will look at some signs that your account is in danger of being closed, and what to do in the event that it actually is closed.

 As mentioned, merchant accounts are often closed suddenly, without notification in advance to any meaningful degree.
 In a sense, the perception that the termination of the processing agreement occurs suddenly is misleading.
 Banks have their own process for making the decision, and there are steps taken before the death blow.